python/mypy/docs/source/class_basics.rst

        y: ClassVar = 0  # Type implicitly Any!

 In this case the type of the attribute will be implicitly ``Any``.
-This behavior will likely change in the future, since it's surprising.
+This behavior will change in the future, since it's surprising.

 .. note::
-   A ``ClassVar`` type parameter cannot include any type variables:
+   A ``ClassVar`` type parameter cannot include type variables:
    ``ClassVar[T]`` and ``ClassVar[List[T]]``
    are both invalid if ``T`` is a type variable (see :ref:`generic-classes` for more about type variables).